 Validating your domain

-To send email with SparkPost (or any other mail delivery service) you need to validate your sending domain.
-On SparkPost console select “Account” and “Sending domain” and press “Add domain”.
+To send emails with SparkPost (or any other mail delivery service) you need to validate your sending domain.
+On the SparkPost console select “Account” and “Sending domain” and press “Add domain”.

 Input your domain (without www) and press “Add domain”.
 Do not use, as suggested, a subdomain and do not setup a bounce domain.